alvarovitta/Cost-Management/Edit-3.4-Implementing-Azure-cost-management-policies.md

 # Implementing Azure Cost Management Policies
-Use the information described in this section to help you to implement Azure resource cost control policies.
+Use the information described in this section to help you implement Azure resource cost control policies.
 <br />
 <br />